Of the 10 accredited programs for gunsmithing in the United States,

 As a campus for teaching gunsmithing, Black River Technical College is ideal.
-Because of the already exisiting programs and infrastructure, a gunsmithing program will make use of existing resources with very little additional need:
+Because of the already existing programs and infrastructure, a gunsmithing program will make use of existing resources with very little additional need:

-- existing welding program,
+- Welding program,

 Several LETA instructors already offer gun maintenance, care, safety, and instruction.
 In addition, BRTC has access to both a shooting range and a weapons vault.

 Gunsmithing students at BRTC would have access to a police-quality shooting range whenever needed.
 This range allows for 20 shooters at one time, allows shooting up to 150 yards, and has concrete firing points every 25 yards.